Tyumen region overview

-After World War II broke out the economy of the region was reformed into military one.
-Hospitals were located in the oblast.
-From summer 1941 the body of V.I.Lenin was kept in Tyumen.
-On August 14th, 1944, Tyumen oblast was formed with the center in Tyumen, Khanty-Mansy and Yamalo-Nenets districts were parts of Tyumenskaya oblast.
+After the World War II broke out, the economy of the region was reformed into military one.
+A lot of hospitals were opened in the region.
+From summer 1941, the body of Lenin was kept in Tyumen.
+On August 14, 1944, Tyumen oblast was formed with the center in Tyumen, Khanty-Mansy and Yamalo-Nenets districts were the parts of it.

-In 1964 a new page in the history of Tyumenskaya oblast was opened.
-“Discovery of the century” - oil and gas deposits were found and they became the basis for forming the oil and gas complex - one of the largest in the world.
+In 1964, a new page in the history of Tyumen province was opened.
+“Discovery of the century” - oil and natural gas deposits were found and they became the basis for forming the oil and natural gas complex - one of the largest in the world.

-Tyumen oblast economics
+Tyumen region economics

-Tyumen oblast has severe climatic conditions.
-Arable fields are only the 3% of the territory.
+Tyumen region has severe climatic conditions.
+Arable fields are only 3% of the territory.
 More favorable conditions in the south enable crops, vegetables and forage growing; favorable conditions for cattle-breeding are provided by large territories of pastures.